 I received accreditation for cognitive/behavioral conditioning undergone at The Lawrenceville School, Oberlin College, and the Iowa Writers’ Workshop.

-Here’s what I used to look like a long time ago.
+Here’s what I looked like while traveling in Central America in 1995.
 Here’s what I looked like a little before the Y2K apocalypse.
-Here’s a picture of me and my daughter on our birthday weekend in February 2014.
-Here’s what I look like now.
+Here’s a picture of me and my daughter in 2014 and in 2022.
+And here’s what I look like now.

 To contact electronically: leeklein at gmail.
 Or try this contact form.